Eureka

 Lisandro Alonso is often cited as one of the reigning masters of slow cinema, but this perhaps undersells just how defiantly unconcerned the Argentine filmmaker is with hewing to the conventions of the international arthouse.
 His films are elusive, like meandering, slightly melancholy dreams whose meaning slips through your fingers at dawn’s first light.
 He experiments with narrative and documentary forms, resisting straightforward categorization even when he’s explicitly evoking genre, such as in Jauja (2014), his gorgeous, bewildering, Jodorowsky-tinged reimagining of The Searchers.
 He makes films about seekers, although their journeys are often silent and solitary.
 (And occasionally sedentary, as in his 2006 sort-of ghost story, Fantasma.)
 Even the most enthusiastic and open-minded cinephile might balk at the mutinously deliberate and opaque character of Alonso’s work.
 Yet there’s a reason that Cannes has essentially reserved a slot for him ever since he made a modest splash at the festival with his 2004 feature Los Muertos.
 No one else is making films quite like this.

 The director’s latest feature, Eureka, is both perfectly consistent with his prior films and something bracingly new.
 It’s an anthology film of sorts – or, more accurately, a lopsided triptych, one that drifts across genres, places, and times.
 Like much of Alonso’s work, it is concerned with identity, colonialism, and the Global South, albeit in a way that is poetic and ruminative rather than politically didactic.
 Viewers hoping for some uncharacteristic clarity from this notoriously difficult filmmaker will be disappointed.
-Eureka isn’t interested in telling the viewer how to feel, or who to blame for global inequality and the systemic oppression of Indigenous peoples.
+Eureka isn’t interested in telling the viewer exactly how they should feel about global inequality and the systemic oppression of Indigenous peoples.
 It’s more akin to a vision quest than a righteous political tract: It juxtaposes three seemingly unconnected stories and provides the viewer with the space to ponder the dynamics that recur in different places and eras.
 “Time is a fiction, invented by men,” declares one character, which is about as explicit as Eureka ever gets.

 In the film’s first segment, Alonso provides a decade-later spiritual epilogue to Jauja, as a dusty gunslinger named Murphy (Viggo Mortensen) arrives in a corrupt frontier town to put down the malefactors that years ago kidnapped his daughter.
 This chapter’s exquisite black-and-white cinematography and faintly surreal atmosphere evokes Jim Jarmusch’s masterful acid Western Dead Man (1995), but Alonso’s approach isn’t quite as satirical, even if it’s hard to know just how seriously to take his over-the-top portrayal the American West’s degeneracy and violence.
 Inebriated citizens lie sleeping in the dirt streets, cowpokes drink from the same well where prostitutes bathe themselves, and gunshots ring out so frequently that the town sounds like a war zone – which, one supposes, it is.

 This segment is the most narratively conventional of the three, and also the briefest.
 Mischievously, Alonso denies the viewer a satisfying narrative resolution to Murphy’s quest with a bit of formal trickery: The camera abruptly pulls out to reveal that this Western tale is, in fact, a late-night movie playing on a television.
 We are now in the present-day living room of Pine Ridge Indian Reservation police officer Alaina (Alaina Clifford) and her niece, Sadie (Sadie LaPointe), a youth-basketball coach.
-Alaina is about to leave for her evening shift patrolling the blizzard-lashed highways of the South Dakota reservation, and the bulk of the second segment concerns these two women’s disheartening experiences over the course of one modestly eventful night.
+Alaina is about to leave for her evening shift patrolling the blizzard-lashed highways of the South Dakota reservation, and the bulk of the second segment concerns the disheartening experiences of these two women over the course of one modestly eventful night.

 This chapter of the film is the longest and most compelling, partly due to the raw, tender-hearted performances from newcomers Clifford and LaPointe – who hold their own alongside veterans like Chiara Mastroianni – and partly due to how much genuine interest Alonso exhibits in his setting.
 He and cinematographers Timo Salminen and Mauro Herce capture the stark alienation that creeps into institutional spaces such as a police station or high-school cafeteria in the wee hours of the night.
 Yet the filmmakers also conjure a horror-adjacent tone at times, such as when Alaina interrogates addicts in a roach-infested flophouse or attempts to ascertain the intentions of a stalled motorist on a dark stretch of road.
 This middle segment of the film is often eerily, unconventionally beautiful.
 No sweltering tropical river or glacier-clad mountain in Alonso’s filmography has ever looked quite as arresting as a long, tense, noir-kissed shot in which Alaina slowly and silently surveys a trashed casino hotel room, searching for lingering perpetrators.